lorinkoz/probot-ladybug/README.md

 - When you have peer labels (e.g. `Status: Reproducing`, `Status: Confirmed`) she removes the other peer labels when one of them is assigned.
 - If you mark an issue as duplicate of another, she will remember this and will chain close and chain reopen the duplicated issues when the reference issue is closed or reopened.
 - You can configure rules for interacting with your issues.
 This is actually the superpower she's most proud of.
+- You can configure rules for marking your issues via comment command.

 Ladybug responds to a configuration file located in `.github/ladybug.yml`.